Skip to content

 Although cast iron is a highly durable material, and this bread oven can withstand high temperatures, it’s still vulnerable to cracking or breaking if you drop it or it lands against a hard surface.

-And unfortunately, if this sort of accident occurs, the damage is not covered within the Le Creuset Bread Oven lifetime warranty.
+Unfortunately, if this sort of accident occurs, the damage is not covered by the Le Creuset Bread Oven lifetime warranty.
 So, that’s money out of your own pocket to replace the oven.

 Furthermore, the enamel is fairly durable, but when you repeatedly wash this oven in a dishwasher, the enamel may start to dull.